Discord-Bot-Builder/Docs/README.md

 ---
-description: This is the official (community-led) documentation of Discord Bot Builder.
+description: This is the official documentation of Discord Bot Builder with the collaboration of the community.
 ---
 ## What is Discord Bot Builder?
 Discord Bot Builder is a piece of software with which you can develop your own Discord bot using a GUI.
 You can buy it on Steam [here](https://store.steampowered.com/app/1119570/Discord_Bot_Builder/).

+## What is our Discord server?
+We offer to the community the opportunity of ask of support and meet new people in our [Discord server](https://discord.gg/PAzxTDw)

 # Get Started